zmus/git-it/Encryption and user authentication.md

   2. Site logs computer being used
     * IP address, set cookie or other

+  3.
-  3.a Future logins from same device approved
+    1. Future logins from *same device* approved
       * *knows* password
       * *has* computer

-  3.b Future logins from new device require additional factor
+    2. Future logins from *new device* require additional factor

       * Send email to account on file
         * with passcode to enter or URL to click
         * *knows* password
         * *has* email account

       * Send SMS message to mobile phone on file
         * with passcode to enter or require an SMS response
         * *knows* password
         * *has* phone

       * Call phone on file with recorded message
         * with passcode to enter or require voice response
         * *knows* password
         * *has* phone
         * Works with non-mobile phones without SMS

 MFA implementation pitfalls
   * Most users are not familiar with it